Press

 The Centre presents the work of contemporary Irish artists, reinforces the rich heritage of Franco-Irish relations in today’s international context and fosters a vibrant and creative resident community.
 In addition to its diverse cultural programme, the CCI houses France’s primary multi-media library of resources on Ireland as well as significant historic archives and an Old Library.

-Opening night on Thursday 9 November from 6pm to 9pm, admission free
+Opening night Thursday 13 November, from 6.30pm to 9pm, admission free

 Images to download